The list-Ramsey threshold for families of graphs: Allowing forests

-In the case when $m_2(\cF) = 1$, we can no longer make the reduction to strictly $2$-balanced graphs, as this would leave us with $K_2$, which is unavoidable (unless the graph is empty).
+Even after excluding star forests, if $m_2(\cF) = 1$ we can no longer make the reduction to strictly $2$-balanced graphs.
 Instead, we will replace the Probabilistic Lemma with the following well-known fact about sparse random graphs (see~\cite[Section~5]{JanLucRuc00}), which can be readily proved using an argument similar to the one we used to prove the Probabilistic Lemma.

-\begin{lemma} There exists a constant $c > 0$ such that a.a.s.\ whenever $p \le c n^{-1}$ every connected component of $G_{n,p}$ has at most one cycle. \end{lemma}
+\begin{lemma} There exists a constant $c > 0$ such that, whenever $p \le c n^{-1}$, a.a.s.\ every connected component of $G_{n,p}$ has at most one cycle. \end{lemma}

-In view of the lemma, in order to prove the bulk of Theorem~\ref{thm:general-forests}, it suffices to devise a colouring scheme for graphs whose all connected components are either trees or unicyclic graphs, i.e., graphs that consist of exactly one cycle, with trees rooted at some of its vertices.
+In view of the lemma, in order to prove the bulk of Theorems~\ref{thm:general-forests} and~\ref{thm:non-list-forests}, it suffices to devise a colouring scheme for graphs whose connected components are either trees or unicyclic graphs, i.e., graphs that consist of exactly one cycle, with trees rooted at some of its vertices.
+Note that, for any graph $G$, the condition $m(G) \le 1$ is synonymous with $G$ having the aforementioned property.

 \begin{prop} Let $\cF$ be a family of graphs and let $r \ge 2$ be an integer.
 Then every graph $G$ with $m(G) \le 1$ is not $r$-list-Ramsey with respect to $\cF$ unless $r = 2$ and $\cF$ contains both a $\cB$-graph and a $\cC^*$-graph. \end{prop}